putmanmodel/LLOYD_Preserver/README.md

 > This is EmOS — Emotional Operating System — for AI.
 > Instead of letting a runaway model derail your UX, LLOYD watches every move against its Goal‑Guarded Memory — a live map of what your AI is supposed to be.
 It doesn’t just block bad output; it locks in good behavior, quarantines dangerous drift, and freezes “ModeLock” loops before they go nuclear.

-> This is Freezeframe Mode — a working demo frozen mid-development.
+> This is 'freezeframe demo' — a working demo frozen mid-development.
 > It’s stable enough to explore, but intentionally paused so you can examine one capability in isolation before additional features roll in.

+>🧪 Want to test it yourself?
+The [Live Demo](https://tinyurl.com/LLOYD-Preserver) sits paused—stable long enough to explore, modular enough to test.
 ---

 ## 📌 What is LLOYD Preserver?